 For your therapy to work you need to be open and honest, otherwise, what is the point in going?
 Equally though, if you don’t want to talk about it that week, you don’t have to.
 That space where you have your therapy each week is a safe place.
 A good therapist should be able to get you to open up without you feeling uncomfortable.
 If you’re not happy or comfortable with your therapist, see if you can move to a different one, otherwise, you’re not going to get the results that you deserve.

 You get out of therapy what you put in.
 The first time I went to therapy I would do my weekly homework and I put everything into practice.
 The second time I went to therapy everything was a bit different.
 Probably because my sessions were during the day and I had to take Baby J with me.
 But honestly, just talking out loud to someone helps so much and you end up realising and discovering things about yourself that you wouldn’t have found out otherwise.

 This depends on where you go and who you see.
-For example, with my first therapy experience, the room was small but cosy, with some art on the wall, a big window, and a box of tissues and glass of water on the table.
-It pretty much looked like the room in the above picture.
+For example, with my first therapy experience, the room was small but cosy, with some art on the wall, a big window, and a box of tissues and a glass of water on the table.

 With iTalk, the room was a bit more ‘office-y’ but still welcoming with a window and table with plants and tissues.